 An 8×10 certificate of completion suitable for framing is included.

 The HTML code to display a 12 Blueprints Certified banner on your website will be provided.
-More details about this below in the section “If You Are NOT Buying Drapes”.
 The banner will link back to this page when people click on it.
 It will look something like this:

 This has been covered in the previous update articles.
-Nothing new to add except:
+The hotel is the Comfort Inn, linked here.